mrinaljain/Javascript-A-Z-notes/A/array-methods/array_methods.md

 ```

 ### reverse
-reverse method will return the array with reversed index on th esame array.
+reverse method will return the array with reversed index of th esame array.